Aslı Özyürek

 Aslı Özyürek is a linguist, cognitive scientist and psychologist.
-She is professor at the Center for Language Sciences and the Donders Institute for Brain, Cognition and Behaviour at Radboud University Nijmegen, and incoming Director of the Multimodal Language Department of the Max Planck Institute for Psycholinguistics.
+She is professor at the Center for Language Sciences and the Donders Institute for Brain, Cognition and Behaviour at Radboud University Nijmegen, and Director of the Multimodal Language Department of the Max Planck Institute for Psycholinguistics.

 Biography

 Özyürek was born in Turkey, and took her BA in psychology at Boğaziçi University.
 She received her joint PhD in linguistics and developmental psychology from the University of Chicago in 2000, before moving to Koç University in Istanbul to take up an assistant professorship in psychology.
 From 2003 to 2007 she was a postdoctoral researcher at the Donders Center for Cognitive Neuroimaging in Nijmegen.
 In 2007 she was appointed associate professor in the Department of Linguistics at Radboud University Nijmegen, and was promoted to full professor in 2010.

 In 2019, Özyürek was elected Member of the Academia Europaea.
-In 2022 she was appointed Director of the new Multimodal Language Department at the Max Planck Institute for Psycholinguistics, where she will build on her previous work at the Radboud University’s Multimodal Language and Cognition Lab.
+In 2022 she was appointed Director of the new Multimodal Language Department at the Max Planck Institute for Psycholinguistics, where she builds on her previous work at the Radboud University’s Multimodal Language and Cognition Lab.